NepDisk/NeptuneFM/readme.txt

 - Copy one of the example/ folders and rename it (your WAD will be named after this folder)
 - Edit values in "properties.txt" to set various properties for your follower, and adjust the RGB colors that the converter considers transparent pixels if you want
+  - Each editable field in properties.txt comes with additional information on its use
 - Create or paste your follower's sprites into the template provided
 - Replace the OGG sound file in the folder with the sound that you want your follower to have (this program does not convert or add echo for you)